Economy of Guinea: Economic history

 Guinea was part of the franc zone countries that included most of the former French Colonies.
 After Independence, these countries did not become completely economical free.
 France decided against monetary autonomy hence they could not use a freely convertible currency.
 The state intervention of the new governments was characterized by stops of quotas on imports and internal price controls.
 In the time up to c.
 1980, the franc-zone countries had on average a lower inflation and a higher economic growth compared to the Anglophone counterparts, who could use their own currencies.

 But regarding the time after c.
 1980 and the economic liberalism, characterized by Structural Adjustments, the franc zone countries could not outperform the rest.

 Since 1985, the Guinean Government has adopted policies to return commercial activity to the private sector, promote investment, reduce the role of the state in the economy, and improve the administrative and judicial framework.
 The government has eliminated restrictions on agricultural enterprise and foreign trade, liquidated many parastatals, increased spending on education, and vastly downsized the civil service.
 The government also has made major strides in restructuring the public finances.

 The IMF and the World Bank are heavily involved in the development of Guinea's economy, as are many bilateral donor nations, including the United States.
-Guinea's economic reforms have had recent notable success, improving the rate of economic to 5% and reducing the rate of inflation to about 99%, as well as increasing government revenues while restraining official expenditures.
+Guinea's economic reforms have had recent notable success, improving the rate of economic growth to 5% and reducing the rate of inflation to about 99%, as well as increasing government revenues while restraining official expenditures.
 Although Guinea's external debt burden remains high, the country is now current on external debt payments.

 Current GDP per capita of Guinea shrank by 16% in the 1990s.

 The government revised the private investment code in 1998 to stimulate economic activity in the spirit of a free enterprise.
 The code does not discriminate between foreigners and nationals and provides for repatriation of profits.
 Foreign investments outside Conakry are entitled to especially favorable conditions.
 A national investment commission has been formed to review all investment proposals.
 The United States and Guinea have signed an investment guarantee agreement that offers political risk insurance to American investors through OPIC.
 Guinea plans to inaugurate an arbitration court system to allow for the quick resolution of commercial disputes.

 Mean wages were $0.45 per man-hour in 2009.

 In 2002, the IMF suspended Guinea's Poverty Reduction and Growth Facility (PRGF) because the government failed to meet key performance criteria.
 In reviews of the PRGF, the World Bank noted that Guinea had met its spending goals in targeted social priority sectors.
 However, spending in other areas, primarily defense, contributed to a significant fiscal deficit.
-The loss of IMF funds forced the government to finance its debts through Central Bank advances.
+The loss of IMF funds forced the government to finance its debts through central bank advances.
 The pursuit of unsound economic policies has resulted in imbalances that are proving hard to correct.